-The Immigrant Learning Center, Inc. (ILC) of Malden, MA, is a not-for-profit organization that gives immigrants a voice in three ways:
+The Immigrant Learning Center, Inc. (The ILC) is a not-for-profit organization that gives immigrants a voice in three ways:

-- The Public Education Institute informs Americans about immigrants and immigration in the United States.
+The Public Education Institute informs Americans on learning about immigrants and immigration in the United States.

-- The Institute for Immigration Research, a joint venture with George Mason University, conducts research on the economic contributions of immigrants.
+The Institute for Immigration Research, a joint venture with George Mason University, produces valid, reliable and objective multidisciplinary research on immigrants and immigration to the United States.

 We believe in the equality, inherent worth and dignity of all people, regardless of country of origin, immigration status, race, color, gender, sexual orientation, religion, disability or other differences.
 We also believe in offering everyone an equal opportunity to share their gifts and achieve their goals.